palladius/ricc.rocks/_common/posts/2023-01-30-on-hugo-themes/bootstrap.md

 ---
 # Note this is SUPER weird, I try to make this work for ALL my thingies so there might be some behavioural clatches in the
 # initial HEADER :) Lets try to keep it small :)
-title: "💦 Symlinked on Boostrap"
+title: "💦 Symlinked on Bootstrap"
 date: 2023-01-28T21:17:43+01:00
 draft: false
 tags:
 - symlink
 - hugo
+- bootstrap
+Categories:
+- hugo
-- boostrap
+- bootstrap
 # ANANKE :)
 featured_image: /images/gohugo-default-sample-hero-image.jpg
+#image: /images/mtg-clone.jpg
-image: /images/mtg-clone.jpg
+image: clone-mtg-vintage.png
 ---

 ## Install